 Best grown in organically rich, medium moisture, well-drained soils in full sun to part shade.
 Tolerant of a wide range of soils.
 Prefers consistently moist, well-drained soils.
-Best yellow stem color occurs on young stems.
-Although pruning is not required, many gardeners choose to remove 20-25% of the oldest stems in early spring of each year to stimulate growth of new stems which will display the best yellow color.
+Best stem color occurs on young stems.
+Although pruning is not required, many gardeners choose to remove 20-25% of the oldest stems in early spring of each year to stimulate growth of new stems which will display the best color.
 As an alternative to annual pruning, some gardeners prune all stems close to the ground in early spring every 2-3 years to renew.
 Any loss of flowers through spring pruning is not terribly significant since the small flowers of this dogwood are rather ordinary.
 Remove root suckers if desired to prevent colonial spread.

 No serious insect or disease problems.

 Excellent dwarf selection for smaller gardens.
-Combined with evergreens or red twig dogwoods (e.g., Cornus sericea ‘Farrow’ ARCTIC FIRE) for interesting winter contrast.
+Combined with evergreens or red twig dogwoods (e.g., see Cornus sericea ‘Farrow’ ARCTIC FIRE) for interesting winter contrast.